 - (1) In connection with the issuance of the Company's Series A and Series A-1 convertible preferred stock in April 2018, the Company's founders, including Dr. Chang and Mr. Bhavnagri, agreed to modify their fully vested founders' shares of common stock outstanding to include a forfeiture restriction that lapses based on their continued service to the Company.
-The number of shares of stock that have not vested is based on the founders' shares that were beneficially owned by Dr. Chang and Mr. Bhavnagri as of December 31, 2020.
+The number of shares of stock that have not vested is based on the founders' shares that were beneficially owned by Dr. Chang and Mr. Bhavnagri as of December 31, 2021.
 The shares are subject to vesting over a 52-month period commencing in December 2017, subject to continuous service through each vesting date. - (2) On July 9, 2018, Dr. Chang elected to early exercise in full his stock option granted on June 25, 2018.
 We have a right to repurchase any unvested shares subject to such award if Dr. Chang ceases to provide services to us prior to the date on which all shares subject to the award have vested in accordance with the applicable vesting schedule.
 The June 25, 2018 option award is subject to a four-year vesting schedule, with 25% vesting one year after the vesting commencement date and the balance vesting monthly over the remaining 36 months.
 The vesting commencement date for such award was April 6, 2018. - (3) On June 26, 2018, Dr. Schmidt elected to early exercise in full his stock option granted on June 25, 2018.
 We have a right to repurchase any unvested shares subject to such award if Dr. Schmidt ceases to provide services to us prior to the date on which all shares subject to the award have vested in accordance with the applicable vesting schedule.
 The June 25, 2018 option award is subject to a four-year vesting schedule, with 25% vesting one year after the vesting commencement date and the balance vesting monthly over the remaining 36 months.
-The vesting commencement date for such award was June 18, 2018. - (4) A total of 57,361 of the stock awards granted on September 3, 2019 are performance based restricted stock units which vest upon achievement of specific performance criteria.
+The vesting commencement date for such award was June 18, 2018.